A framework lives at four layers. The paper makes the claim. The server

 a small society of named processes — residents, event-driven

-scribes, an embodied edge service, a Discord bridge — all
+scribes, an embodied edge service — all governed by the same

-governed by the same server, all reading and writing the same
+server, all reading and writing the same knowledge graph. §02

-knowledge graph. §02 names them.
+names them.